MartynaPiekarska/PostmanPokedex/README.md

 ## **About the project**

-Postman collection with Pokemon json file will help you to understand and write the responses of a request from Postman.
+Postman collection with Pokemon json file will help you to understand API testing and write the responses of a request from Postman.
 Contains basic methods, global variables, environment configuration, path and query params, dynamic variables, pre-request scripts and tests scripts written in JavaScript.
 And BTW it will bring back good childhood memories with Pokemon Indigo League..

 ## **Getting Started**